 Utah has never been a state rich with railroads, at its peak the state only featured a little over 2,000 miles of track.
 If you are interested in Utah railroad jobs, today the state features close to 1,500 miles of track, much of which is operated by Class I Union Pacific (BNSF operates Utah via trackage rights) with the rest broken up amongst Class II Utah Railway and a few shortlines.
 Coal is Utah's main staple of originated freight traffic with chemicals, metals, and others making up the rest.
-If you work for a Class I railroad in the industry there are a multitude of various fields which you can enter from the more well positions of engineer and conductor to things like mechanics, welders, signal maintainers, and various management posts.
+In any event, for more information regarding Utah railroad jobs please contact the railroads listed below concerning possible openings.
+Lastly, to search for Utah railroad jobs directly please use the below search box from Indeed.com.

 Salt Lake City Southern Railroad: This railroad operates a 25 mile line between Salt Lake City and Murray serving a number of industries between the two cities and a diversified traffic base.
 The railroad is a subsidiary of the Utah Railway, which is owned by Genesee & Wyoming.
 To inquire about job openings please visit Utah's website listed below.